awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-windows-passwords.md

 1. Connect to the instance and open a command prompt\.

 1. Run the following command\.
-If your new password includes special characters, ensure that you enclose the password in double quotes:
+If your new password includes special characters, enclose the password in double quotes\.

    ```
    net user Administrator "new_password"